 How Payoneer Calculates Withdrawal Fees

-We know how important it is for you to have low-cost ways to access your international payments.
+More topics We know how important it is for you to have low-cost ways to access your international payments.
 At Payoneer, you can easily withdraw funds to your local bank account in your local currency, at outstanding rates.
-To understand exactly how Payoneer calculates withdrawal fees, let’s look at a real life example… Meet Sandra, a freelance…
+To understand exactly how Payoneer calculates withdrawal fees, let’s look at a real life example… Meet Sandra,…

 We know how important it is for you to have low-cost ways to access your international payments.
 At Payoneer, you can easily withdraw funds to your local bank account in your local currency, at outstanding rates.